hyperledger/besu/docs/Configuring-Pantheon/Using-Configuration-File.md

     Use a bind mount to [specify a configuration file with Docker](../Getting-Started/Run-Docker-Image.md#custom-configuration-file).

 To override an option specified in the configuration file, specify the same option on the command line.
-When an option is specified in both places, Pantheon is started with the command line value.
+When an option is specified in both the configuration file and the command line, Pantheon is started with the command line value.

 ## TOML Specification